THE FOLLOWING HAS BEEN UPDATED SINCE ORIGINALLY POSTED.

 And the two cool bees kept doing their thing.
 Give it up for the Cool Sisters!
 (All worker bees are female.)

-UPDATE (Jan.
-30/11): I knew this a long time ago, but didn’t have time to update the post until now.
-The bees are ventilating the hive to regular the temperature or to help evaporate water from the nectar to turn it into honey, or both.
+JANUARY 30, 2011: I knew this a long time ago, but didn’t have time to update the post until now.
+The bees are ventilating the hive to regulate the temperature for brood rearing or to help evaporate water from the nectar to turn it into honey, or both.

 PHOTOS NOTE (AUGUST 2015): The photos in this post may not display properly because they were uploaded through Google’s Picasa online photo album service, a service I no longer use because certain updates created more work for me instead of streamlining the process.
 I will eventually replace the photos with ones hosted on the Mud Songs server.
 This note will disappear when (or if) that happens.